HPV Vaccine Series Completion

 Use Date 3/29/18 if you attended the training in Pasadena.

 Use Date 4/11/18 if you attended the online webinar.

 New Monthly Data Capture Form.
 Please access the forms in the "Links" section below.

 Do not enter any data onto QIDA until advised.
 All baseline data represents Baseline and must be entered first.

-- Pull 10 consecutive charts of patients ages 11 and 12 years to determine a baseline HPV vaccine series completion rate, and again monthly to track progress.
+- Pull 10 consecutive charts of patients ages 11 and 12 years to collect monthly data.
+Ten total/combined for the practice (if multiple providers).

-- Collect monthly data and upload onto QIDA (AAP's Quality Improvement Data Aggregator), to track progress and produce run charts.
+- Upload collected data monthly onto QIDA (AAP's Quality Improvement Data Aggregator), to track progress and produce run charts.

-- Participate in monthly webinars (usually at 12:15 PM on a Wednesday)
+- Participate in monthly webinars (On the 4th Wednesday at 12:15 PM).
+The next is on April 25.